PluribusDigital/open-fda/README.md

 **RxExplore** is primarily based on openFDA data - which has *great data*.
 However, *connections were not apparent or easily accessible*.
 This prototype is about exposing those connections in two big ways:

-1. **Combining** information about any given drug into a comprehensive detail page, including data from openFDA and other government sources.
+1. **Combining** information about any given drug into a comprehensive detail page, merging data from multiple government sources.

 2.	**Exploring** connections through a tree visualization.